 The use of multimedia and the web for commercial applications is a vital opportunity.
 The course highlights the major areas of applications by selecting and analyzing real life examples.
 Students manipulate and design web pages using standard software packages.
-A term project is required.

 CSIS 235 MOBILE PROGRAMMING